-- (a) History of the origin and development of the Assamese language-its position among the Indo-Aryan Languages periods in its history. - (b) Developments of Assamese prose. - (c) Vowels and consonants of the Assamese languages-rules of phonetic changes with stress on Assamese coming down from Old Indo-Aryan. - (d) Assamese vocabulary-and its sources.

-- (e) Morphology of the language-conjugation-enclitic definitives and pleonastic suffixes. - (f) Dilectical divergences-the standard colloquial and the Kamrupi dialect in particulars. - (g) Assamese scripts-its evolution through the ages till 19th century A.D.
+- (a) History of the origin and development of the Assamese Language -its position among the Indo-Aryan language-periods in its history. - (b) Development of Assamese prose. - (c) Vowels and consonants of the Assamese Language-Rules of phonetic changes with stress on Assamese coming down from Old Indo-Aryan. - (d) Assamese vocabulary-and its sources. - (e) Morphology of the language-conjugation-enclitic definitives and pleonastic suffixes. - (f) Dilectical divergences-the Standard colloquial and the Kamrupi dialect in particular. - (g) Assamese script-its evolution through the ages till 19th century A.D.